Cerebral Palsy Lawyers in Florida

 - Mixed: When a child has the symptoms of more than one form of cerebral palsy, it is called mixed CP.

 Florida requires all birth injury claims to be filed within four years of the child’s birth, though, so you might not be afforded the chance to wait too long before filing a claim.
-If you have the Tampa cerebral palsy lawyers from Gunn Law Group, P.A. working on your claim, then you can rest assured knowing that we will be constructing a solid claim to file before the statute of limitations ends.
+If you have the Florida cerebral palsy lawyers from Gunn Law Group, P.A. working on your claim, then you can rest assured knowing that we will be constructing a solid claim to file before the statute of limitations ends.

 Compensation to Make Your Child’s Life Easier